 BitLocker is a data protection feature that encrypts entire disk volumes.
 Boot Manager collects authorization factors by reading data or interacting with the user.
-In Windows Server, the following keys types may be derived from the authorization factors and used to unlock BitLocker encrypted OS volumes:
+In Windows, the following key types may be derived from the authorization factors and used to unlock BitLocker encrypted OS volumes:

 Authorization Factor FIPS Approved?
 A password entered by the user.
 Yes, when the user chooses a strong password.
 An external key which may be used during boot if Yes it is stored on a USB drive, or during recovery if it is stored on a USB drive or typed in manually.
 A key stored in the TPM Yes, when the TPM has been FIPS 140 validated.
 A TPM key combined with a user-provided PIN Yes, when the TPM has been FIPS 140 validated.
 A TPM key combined with the external key Yes, when the TPM has been FIPS 140 validated.
+A TPM key combined with a PIN and the external Yes, when the TPM has been FIPS 140 validated. key A TPM key combined with a network key Yes, when the TPM has been FIPS 140 validated.
+A key stored on disk and only used when Yes BitLocker is disabled but the drive is encrypted